deciduously/music/post.md

 There are several elements of this that are tweakable - the program that runs is a little lackluster given all the capability we've defined internally.
 Let's expose as much as we can to the user at runtime.

-For starters, let's give a `base note` and a `scale` option to deifne the key:
+Let's give a `base note`, a `scale` option, and a number of octaves to span upwards to define the valid notes, as well as a boolean to choose to instead just play a single tone:

 ```rust
 // src/bin/mod.rs